NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Drains 50% meter (vanilla is 47.8%)
 - 2X
     - Requires and costs 75%
+    - Shark is a single hit projectile
+    - Damage increased from 12+12+12+12 to 60
     - Shark juggles better
-    - Shark is a single hit projectile that does 60 damage
     - Can be grabbed the entire duration
 - RB
     - Hitbox on shoulder blades to arm pit